-Most oral pathologies are harmless, but if you notice anything irregular or unusual in your mouth or jaws, it’s important to schedule an oral evaluation with Dr. Smith.
+Most oral pathologies are harmless, but if you notice anything irregular or unusual in your mouth or jaws, it’s important to schedule an oral evaluation with Dr. Smith or Dr. Stern.

 The inside of a healthy mouth should be coral pink in color and feel smooth.
 Although many changes that occur in and around the mouth end up being harmless, any variation to its normal look and feel should be examined by an experienced oral and maxillofacial surgeon to make sure the condition is not serious.